HSF/hsf.github.io/_activities/idds.md

 ## Main description

 The iDDS is designed as a standalone experiment agnostic service.
 It is implemented based on a Work/Workflow structure, where Work is a transformation/processings and a Workflow is a collection of Work and their relationship(DAG).
-New use cases can be imported to iDDS by implementing a new Work class with some hook functions.
+New use cases can be imported to iDDS by implementing a new Work item with some hook functions.

  * [Documents](https://idds.readthedocs.io/en/latest/index.html)
  * [Main page](https://idds.cern.ch)